Avecoder/rttj-server/readme.md

-"#ROAD TO THE JUNIOR - server"
+#ROAD TO THE JUNIOR - server